Azure/kubeflow-labs/1-docker/README.md

 docker push wbuchwalter/mypythonapp
 ```

-### Exercices
+### Exercises

 ### 1. Run a local docker image

-In this first exercice you will have to pull and run an official `nginx` image on your local docker environement.
+In this first exercise, you will have to pull and run an official `nginx` image on your local docker environement.

 #### Validation